Pfern/ADER17/material/ADER17_practical.md

 ## LO 5.2 - Alignment software: tophat2/hisat2; bwa; sailfish/salmon

+After obtaining millions of short reads, we need to align them to a (sometimes large) reference genome.
+To achieve this, novel, more efficient, alignment methods had to be developed.
+One popular method is based on the burrows-wheeler transform 5 and the use of efficient data structures, of which bwa 6 and bowtie 7 are examples.
+They enable alignment of millions of reads in a few minutes, even in a laptop.

+NOTE: burrows-wheeler transform makes some assumptions to speed up the alignment process.
+Namely, they require the reference genome to be very similar to your sequenced DNA (less than 2-5% differences).
+Moreover, they are not optimal, and therefore sometimes make some mistakes.

 			Question: what are the conditions of using burrows-wheeler approaches?
 			Prepare a reference genome to use with hisat2 and bwa

 ## LO 5.3 - Run an alignment: the SAM/BAM alignment format

+To store millions of alignments, researchers also had to develop new, more practical formats.
+The Sequence Alignment/Map (SAM) format 11 is a tabular text file format, where each line contains information for one alignment.
+SAM files are most often compressed as BAM (Binary sAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
+Several tools only work with BAM files.

 			Run hisat2 / bwa mem in an example dataset
 			Question: what is the SAM format; what is the BAM format?

+TASK: Look at Anc_bwa_merged_select.sam and Anc_paired_ssaha2_select.sam.
+Also briefly look at SAMv1.pdf describing the format to understand the information in the sam files.

 # Learning Outcome 6: Assess the general quality of the alignments and detect possible problems

 		LO 6.1 - Visualizing alignments in IGV for single genes

+After finishing your analysis, even if you did all the quality checks, and obtained a list of variants, you may want to manually inspect your alignments (you should always manually inspect the regions that are most important for your analysis).
+For this, there is simple desktop software that you can use to visualize your data, such as IGV 17 or Tablet 18 .
+TASK: Run IGV and look at sample BAM files with alignments First you'll need a reference genome:

+Inspect the pairing information (need to set option on IGV to look at it)

+NOTE: next to .bam files there is a .bai file with the same name.
+The .bai file is called the BAM index file and it is used to enable tools such as IGV to navigate the alignments much faster (imagine if you needed to go through millions of alignments every time you moved around in the genome).

+[Note that you need to download the .bai file, as well as the bam]

+[Check if you can visualize with Galaxy - either directly, or see IGV link??]

+NOTE: Most genomes (particularly mamallian genomes) contain areas of low complexity, composed mostly of repetitive sequences.
+In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
+Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
+Some aligners (such as bwa) can use information on paired reads to help disambiguate some alignments.
+Information on paired reads is also added to the SAM file when proper aligners are used.

+The data processing is similar to genomic resequencing.
+For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners (eg. Tophat 24 ) to map short reads to a reference genome.
+TASK: Look at a RNA-Seq sample in IGV:
+- In IGV, load the Drosophila genome as reference; load gtf file annotation and alignment files (*.bam)
+- Look at position: 3L:15033260-15038204 (may need to change scale)
+- Look at position: X:20564838-20570348 (may need to change scale to 800 to see)
+- Look at position X:5793758-5799858 (compare coverage with previous examples) Notice the 3' bias, particularly in one of the replicates

+[Show the graphs of RSeqQC and Qualimap with the real data? - bring BAM files, do NOT put the whole thing in git]

+Would you be able to detect all of what you saw here using microarrays?

+NOTE: Similarly to microarrays, RNA-Seq can be used to detect differential expression.
+Nonetheless, RNA sequencing suffer from multiple still poorly understood biases, and the methods to deal with them are not as mature as the methods handling microarrays.
+Moreover, to obtain better signal-to-noise you need more sequencing which makes it more expensive.
+Thus, for “simple” experiments, in organisms with good quality microarrays available, these may still be more cost-effective and easier to use.
+Usually, to perform differential expression analysis, one needs to count how many times a different transcript/gene is read.
+A popular tool to generate these counts from a SAM/BAM file is htseq-count 25 .
+TASK: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?
+From these count files several methods can be then used to perform statistical tests.
+Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of the binomial distribution.
+Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as edger and DESeq).
+TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
+How would you go about selecting genes of interest?
+What would you do with this list?
+Is statistically significant the same as biologically significant?
+NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
+Moreover, gene length also influences the number of counts.
+One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
+Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

+[Note that you can see variants also with RNA-Seq, if you're interested]

 		LO 6.2 - Use tools such as RSeQC and Qualimap to assess quality of alignments Interpret general alignment statistics such as percentage of aligned reads Check the reports to assess RNA integrity and diversity

+After generating alignments and obtaining a SAM/BAM file, how do I know this step went well?
+The same way as FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
+One popular tool for this is qualimap 12 .

+The way you check if the alignment step went well depends on your application.
+Usually, duplication levels higher than 20% are not a good sign (they're a sign of low input DNA and PCR artifacts) but again, depends on what you are sequencing and how much.
+Similarly, in the case of bacterial sequencing or targeted (eg. exonic) sequencing you expect >95% successful alignment, but if sequencing a full mamallian genome (with many duplicated areas) it may be normal to have as low as 70-80% alignment success.
+If you have to check the expected “quality” for your application.

+Why duplication rates are frequently high in RNA-Seq?

+[lot's of sequence outside annotation, can mean several things: annotation is not correct (eg. if you're working with a non-model organism); DNA contamination (which, if ); immature RNA;]

 [Show example plots of some IGC datasets, without showing the actual data!]